 Ingar Bergby has regular engagements with classical and new orchestral repertoire.

 Bergby was permanent guest conductor of the Bergen Philharmonic Orchestra from 2003 to 2008 with responsibility for Norwegian and Nordic repertoire.
-In addition to Norwegian contemporary music, Bergby here performed classic Norwegian works by Svendsen, Tveitt, Grieg, Hovland and Halvorsen.
-He also performed international symphonic repertoire such as Sibelius, Nielsen, Ravel, Stravinsky, Prokofiev, Nørgaard, Pettersson
+In addition to Norwegian contemporary music, he performed classic Norwegian works by Svendsen, Tveitt, Grieg, Hovland and Halvorsen here.
+He also performed international symphonic repertoire such as Sibelius, Nielsen, Ravel, Stravinsky, Prokofiev, Nørgaard, and Pettersson.

 During the 2005 Festivals, he directed the first full performance of A glass bead game by Olav Anton Thommessen, to great success and attention.
 The work is a full-length orchestra performance consisting of six major compositions.

 A major project with Bergen Philharmonic Orchestra was the world premiere of Bullseye by Olav Anton Thommessen, Hokkaido Hagar for the piano and orchestra of Knut Vaage, and Olav Berg's concert for bass and orchestra.
 Bergby's interpretation of Rolf Wallins Act for symphony orchestra, led to that the work later was taken on a European Tour.